VamsiKrishna0001/AlarmClock/README.markdown

 - Multiple Alarms can be set
 - Live Time can be seen
 - Delete an Alarm that is set
-- you can change the time settings using up and down arrows.
+- You can change the time settings using up and down arrows.
-- when you can hover on the alarm icon ,it shows green color as t to say it can set an alarm.
+- When you can hover(move mouse pointer) on the alarm icon ,it shows green color as t to say it can set an alarm.
-- when you hover on the delete icon, it shows the red color as to say it can delete
+- When you hover(move mouse pointer) on the delete icon, it shows the red color as to say it can delete
-- After the alarm is happened it changes its color form initial red to orange.
+- The time that is set to an alarm is alarmed then it changes its color form initial red to orange.

 ## 🔗 Links